cosmofur/EX716/README.md

 ADDVV2V as Add Variable and Variable saved to Variable

-The following are logic tests that save logic tests results as True ( 1 ), or false ( 0 ), rather than 'trusting' the ALU flags, in case you will need the results later.

-@ifVneV2V %1 %2 %3 : C if A != B

-@ifVeqV2V %1 %2 %3 : C if A == B

-@ifVltV2V %1 %2 %3 : C if A < B

-@ifVgtV2V %1 %2 %3 : C if A > B

-@ifVleV2V %1 %2 %3 : C if A <= B

-@ifVgeV2V %1 %2 %3 : C if A >= B

-Combined with these 'if' macros, the following 'JUMPS' are based on the result saved in 'C'

-@JifT %1 %2        : Jump to %2 if [%1] == 1(true)

-@JifF %1 %2        : Jump to %2 if [%1] == 0(false)

-The following Macro provides a way to do a simple for loop over a fixed range.
-This is a pretty high level function for such a simple macro language, but it does require that each FOR loop be given a unique name.
-Since the name part is not using storage, it can be thought of as a mandatory comment.

-@ForIfA2B %1 %2 %3 %4 : To use
-                      [%1] where index of loop will be stored.
-                      %2 is constant that is the low range of the loop.
-                      %3 is constant that is the high range of the loop.
-                      %4 is a REQUIRED unique name for this loop.
-It is just an identity symbol and stores no value.

-    again for 'readability' try saying this in your mind as:
-        For Index from constant A to constant B

-@ForIfV2V %1 %2 %3 %4 : This is nearly the same as ForIFA2B but A and B are variables rather than
-constants.
-                      [%1] where index of loop will be stored.
-                      [%2] where value that is the low range of the loop.
-                      [%3] where value that is the high range of the loop.
-                      %4 is a REQUIRED unique name for this loop.
-It is just an identity symbol and stores no value.

-For completion sake we also have:

-@ForIfA2V           For Index from Constant to Variable

-@ForIfV2A           For Index from Variable to constant A

-Both types FOR loop macros require a terminating 'NextName' or 'NextStep' to mark the end of the loop

-@NextNamed %1 %2 : %1 needs to be the same Index(%1) as the For macro, the %2 needs to be the same exact
-                   symbol as used as %4 in the For macros.

-@NextStep %1 %2 %3: %1 is the Index(%1) of the For Macro, %2 is a constant to increment %1 by, and %3 is the loop name.
-    One key restriction on NextStep, the Index must eventually equal the limit value (%3 in the For Macro) exactly.
-Otherwise the Index might overstep the limit value and continue looping the full 16bit range of values.
-    You CAN use NextStep to do a reverse For Loop (count down from high to low value)

-The For loops Can be nested but use unique '%4' labels

 @DEBUGTOGGLE     : A macro that directs the emulator to start/stop printing out each instruction as it is executed.
 The output of the debug, Output of debug listed is in format